igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 The client maintains a "generation token" count that is set to zero at the beginning of the session and is incremented every time a packet is received (marked or unmarked).
-It also maintains a "reflection counter" that starts at zero at the beginning of the session.
+The client also maintains a "reflection counter" that starts at zero at the beginning of the session.

 The client is in charge of launching trains of marked packets and does so according to the algorithm: